vandit98/deep-learning-algorithm/3_First_Order_Optimisers/README.md

 -> The model parameters are updated once per epoch (a full pass through the entire training dataset).

--> 10 epochs -10 times parameter update
+-> 10 epochs -10 times parameter update - so we use to calculate the average gradient(for each parameter) over one complete epoch and then finally made change to the parameter

 #### Stochastic Gradient Descent (SGD):